Skip to content

 Step 2: Publish Messages

-Use MQTTX to simulate a client acting as a publisher:
+Use MQTTX CLI to simulate a publisher client.

 3. Publish several messages to the topic demo/stream with QoS 1.

-Since this is a regular stream, all messages are stored in the stream.
+Since this is a regular stream, all published messages are stored in the stream according to its retention policy.

 Step 3: Replay All Messages from the Stream

-Expected Behavior: You should receive all previously published messages, in publish order:
+You should receive all previously published messages in publish order:

 {"value": 1}